ryan112358/nist-synthetic-data-2021/README.md

 Post-processing with Private-PGM, will take some time...
 ```

-As we can see, the mechanism measured queries about all 1-way marginal, and a subset of 13 2-way marginals.
+As we can see, the mechanism measured queries about all 1-way marginals, and a subset of 13 2-way marginals.
 This produces an output adult-synthetic.csv that we can radily view

 ```
 $ head adult-synthetic.csv